Changelog

 Common use cases include adding a filter to:

-— such as importing jobs that have a minimum salary of $X
+- Minimum salary field— such as importing jobs that have a minimum salary of $X

-– importing jobs by searching for keywords in description
+- Description– importing jobs by searching for keywords in description

-– importing jobs where the apply URL is www.example.com only
+- Apply URL– importing jobs where the apply URL is www.example.com only

 And more..